 180 Days Before Arrival:

-After the Rabies Vaccination (at least 2-3 weeks later), animal must receive a Rabies Neutralizing Antibody Titre Test (RNATT) to ensure that the rabies vaccination has provided adequate rabies antibody levels and must be tested by a facility approved by the Government of Australia.
+After the Rabies Vaccination (at least 2-3 weeks later), pets must receive a Rabies Neutralizing Antibody Titre Test (RNATT) to ensure that the rabies vaccination has provided adequate rabies antibody levels and must be tested by a facility approved by the Government of Australia.
 Your vet will send these to the approved lab listed below.
 Please have your vet call them before sending to make sure they are aware of the delivery and the destination location (Australia).
 The results of the blood test must be 0.5 IU/ml or above.

 Your vet will need to scan your pet’s microchip prior to the blood draw for the RNATT Test.